ProfRandom/WCB-Canon/Canon Files/Binaries 6  - Double Solidons.md

 **Cross-Check Notes:**
 - Extends the barycentric framework of *Binaries 1* to sub-stellar mass domains defined in *Meta 1 — Principles* and *Planemons 3 — Parameter Boundaries*.
-- Establishes the formal geometric basis for subsequent modules on **Barycentric Regimes** and **solidonic Dynamics**.
+- Establishes the formal geometric basis for subsequent modules on **Barycentric Regimes** and **duramonic Dynamics**.
 - Integrates terminology consistent with the **Primaron–Secondron convention** for mass-pair systems.

-# Double solidons
+# Double duramons
-Paired solidons may be of two types
+Paired duramons may be of two types
 - Sobrinic: mass-ratio $\varrho = \frac{M_2}{M_1} \le 100:1$
 - Parensic: mass-ratio $\varrho = \frac{M_2}{M_1} > 100:1$